karllark/dust_attenuation/docs/dust_attenuation/fit_attenuation.rst

     plt.show()

-Example: Use N09mod to fit WG00
+Example: Use SBL18 to fit WG00
 ================================

-In this example, we are using the modified Calzetti law from  Noll et al. 2009 to fit some attenuation curves computed with radiative transfer model (WG00).
+In this example, we are using the modified Calzetti law from `N09`, with the modification of `SBL18`  to fit some attenuation curves computed with the radiative transfer model of `WG00`.
 We chose 2 attenuation curves from the WG00 models:

 - MW dust type with the CLOUDY geometry, a clumpy local dust distribution and tau_V=1